deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 You must do the things you think you cannot do -- Eleanor Roosevelt

-I know one thing, that i know nothing
+I know one thing, that I know nothing

 Knowledge is not power, knowledge is potential power, it only becomes power when you act on it